Representations of automorphism groups on the homology of matroids: Applications to matroids

 \end{proof} The previous result, together with Equation (\ref{Deltino}), implies the following:

-This is not only an isomorphism of vector spaces, but also of representations, up to a sign.
+This is an isomorphism not only of vector spaces, but also of representations, up to a sign.
 Indeed, by applying Theorem \ref{teo:fonda}, we obtain: \begin{teo} Let $G$ be the automorphism group of a matroid.
 Then we have the following $\mathbb{C}[G]$-module isomorphism:

 where $n$ is the cardinality of the ground set of $M$. \end{teo}